 Like other states, California requires businesses organized in certain ways to register, file forms and pay fees to the secretary of state.
 In California, this covers the following types of business entities:

-Corporation.
-This is the most flexible and complex business structure.
-A corporation can more easily attract investors and potentially grow to large size while protecting owners from personal liability.
+Corporation: This is the most flexible and complex business structure.
+A corporation can more easily attract investors and potentially grow to a large size while protecting owners from personal liability.
 There are two types of corporations, C corporations and S corporations.
-The latter type lets profits pass directly to owner(s), who therefore avoid double taxation.
+The latter type lets profits pass directly to the owner(s), who therefore avoid double taxation.